wavey0x/foundry-wrap/README.md

 contract MyScript is Script {
     function run() public {
-        // FW-IERC20 will be automatically replaced with a valid interface FW-IERC20 token = FW-IERC20(0x6B175474E89094C44Da98b954EedeAC495271d0F); // DAI
+        // FW-IERC20 will be automatically replaced with "IERC20", and the contract abi will be used to generate and import a new interface file
+        FW-IERC20 token = FW-IERC20(0x6B175474E89094C44Da98b954EedeAC495271d0F); // DAI

         vm.startBroadcast();